maids-org/wiut-bot/readme.md

 ---

 > **Important Note:** Under the CC0-1.0 license, you are not allowed to run your
-> own instance unless Genemator won't permit
+> own instance unless UwUssimo won't permit
 > [(this repository)](https://github.com/mad-maids/maid.ts).
 If you're modifying
 > this source and making your own bot, you have to ask for permission from
-> creator "Genemator" according to the CC0-1.0 license.
+> creator "UwUssimo" according to the CC0-1.0 license.
 Check [LICENSE](license)
 > for more info.

 <p align="center">Copyright &copy; 2020-2021 <a href="https://maid.uz" target="_blank">Mad Maids</a></p>